python-poetry/poetry/docs/docs/pyproject.md

 ## `scripts`

-This section describe the scripts or executable that will be installed when installing the package
+This section describes the scripts or executables that will be installed when installing the package

 ```toml
 [tool.poetry.scripts]